ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/datetime.DateTime.md

 ▸ `Readonly` **toDate**(): `Date`

-Returns date/time as a Date object.
+Returns date as a Date object.

 #### Returns